jrgenerative/fixed-wing-sim/README.md

 # Simulation of a Fixed-Wing Unmanned Aerial Glider

-An example of a non-linear flight dynamics simulation for a unmanned aerial glider with a wingspan of 1.5m.
+An example of a non-linear flight simulation for a unmanned aerial glider with a wingspan of 1.5m.
 The simulation is implemented with Matlab Simulink and uses FlightGear [[1]](#flightgear) for visualization purposes.

 In addition to existing Simulink examples from the Mathworks documentation, this implementation shows how to: